FairwindsOps/pluto/README.md

 ### Display Options

-Pluto can output yaml, json, normal, or wide.
+In addition to the standard output, Pluto can output yaml, json, or wide.

 #### Wide